Solyndra: Aftermath

+Ultimately, none of the investigations of Solyndra found any evidence of criminal wrongdoing or political corruption, but there was evidence of "bad business judgement" and taxpayers were stuck with half a billion dollars in losses.

+In 2012 a small number of glass tubes produced by Solyndra became part of an art installation at the University of California Botanical Garden.

+According to his LinkedIn profile, Gronet has been at Applied Materials since September 2024, having become Vice President, Chief Architect Emerging Products, ICAPS Business Unit, SPG, working remotely from Santa Monica, California.

 Technology

 Solyndra designed, manufactured, and sold solar photovoltaic (PV) systems composed of panels and mounting hardware for large, low-slope commercial rooftops.
 The panels perform optimally when mounted horizontally and packed closely together, the company claimed, covering significantly more of the typically available roof area and producing more electricity per rooftop on an annual basis than a conventional panel installation.

 The company's panels were claimed to be unlike any other product ever tried in the industry: they were made of racks of cylindrical tubes (also called tubular solar panels), not traditional flat panels.
 Solyndra rolled its CIGS thin films into a cylindrical shape and placed 40 of them in each 1 by 2 m panel.
 Solyndra designers thought the cylindrical solar panels absorbed energy from any direction (direct, indirect, and reflected light).

 Each Solyndra cylinder, one inch in diameter, is made up of two tubes.
 The company used equipment it had developed to deposit CIGS on the outside of the inner tube, which includes up to 200 CIGS cells.
 On top of the CIGS material, it added an "optical coupling agent", which concentrates the sunlight that shines through the outer tube.
 After inserting the inner tube into the outer tube, each cylinder is filled with a silicone oil, then sealed with glass and metal to exclude moisture, which erodes CIGS's performance.
 The hermetic sealing technology is commonly used in fluorescent lamps.

 When combined with a white roof, the company claimed that systems that employ the panels on a given rooftop could produce significantly more electricity in a given year.
 It was thought that on a white roof, the panels can capture up to 20% more light than a black roof.